mbuckingham/teamsync/api/README.md

-# Crab Fit API
+# teamsync API

-This is the API for Crab Fit, written in Rust.
+This is the API for teamsync, written in Rust.
 It uses the [axum](https://crates.io/crates/axum) framework to run a HTTP server, and supports multiple storage adaptors.

 ## API docs